A super useful post from one of our wonderful interns.

 This protective hair style is one of my favourites, your hair is out of the way and it's super cute.
 I create this style by tying my hair into a very high pony tail so it lays like a pineapple.
 I then find a starting point and curl my ends inwards around the hair tie.
 Sometimes I tie a small silk or stain scarf around my edges to keep them laid and to catch sweat beads trickling from my scalp.

 The L.O.C. method is KEY

-When doing any protective hair style, it is very important that the hair is still well looked after.
+When doing any protective hairstyle in your afro hair, it is very important that the hair is still well looked after.
 Since being introduced to Afrocenchix, every week and a half I now wash my hair with Swish, after pre-pooing with coconut oil and then deep condition.
 I then towel dry it to remove any calcium and other unwanted minerals found in tap water, re-hydrate it with a few spritz of Sheen, lock in the moisture with Seal and then close my hair cuticles using a cream, Smooth.
 Some of you may know this as the LOC method.
-On old hair I do the exact same thing minus the washing process.
+On old hair I do the exact same thing, minus the washing process.

 How do you keep your hair in top condition when working out?